Iraq’s anti-American militias aren’t just Iranian proxies. That helps explain their troubles.

 Prominent militias such as Kataib Hezbollah, Asaib Ahl al-Haq, Harakat Hezbollah al-Nujaba and Badr have been a source of much concern for U.S. officials, who have accused several of them in recent months of using front groups to launch rocket attacks on U.S.-linked military and diplomatic facilities.
 These attacks have killed Americans and other foreign personnel, as well as Iraqi citizens, and on several occasions have drawn U.S. strikes in retaliation, killing militiamen.

-The Trump’s administration’s assassination of top Iranian commander Qasem Soleimani and PMF militia leader Abu Mahdi al-Muhandis in Baghdad early last year also heightened tensions between the United States and Iran on Iraqi soil.
+The Trump administration’s assassination of top Iranian commander Qasem Soleimani and PMF militia leader Abu Mahdi al-Muhandis in Baghdad early last year also heightened tensions between the United States and Iran on Iraqi soil.

 With some militias saying they are determined to oust the U.S. military from Iraq, there remain risks of further deaths and an escalation in violence between the United States and Iran.
 (Officials from the PMF commission did not respond to repeated requests for comment.)